UK’s chief rabbi welcomes police ‘globalise the intifada’ chant arrest decision

 Chief Rabbi Sir Ephraim Mirvis had this week called for a crackdown on hate speech, saying it had to be made clear that chants such as “globalise the intifada” are “unlawful”.

-Sir Ephraim, who is on his way to Australia to meet the bereaved and survivors, said: “This announcement is a most welcome development, and an important step towards challenging the hateful rhetoric we have seen on our streets, which has inspired acts of violence and terror.”
+Sir Ephraim, who is on his way to Australia to meet those impacted by the Sydney shootings said: “This announcement is a most welcome development, and an important step towards challenging the hateful rhetoric we have seen on our streets, which has inspired acts of violence and terror.”

 Bookmark popover